Charlie Kirk, a prominent conservative activist and Trump ally, dies after shooting at Utah campus event

 By Eric Bradner, CNN

-(CNN) — Charlie Kirk, a conservative political activist and co-founder of Turning Point USA, was killed Wednesday after being shot at an event at Utah Valley University, President Donald Trump wrote on his Truth Social platform.
+(CNN) — Charlie Kirk, a conservative political activist and co-founder of Turning Point USA, has died after being shot at an event at Utah Valley University, President Donald Trump wrote on his Truth Social platform.
 He was 31.

 As Trump remade the Republican Party, Kirk embodied the party’s newfound populist conservatism in the social media age.
 Trump has credited Kirk with galvanizing and mobilizing the youth vote for him.